dfinity/snsdemo/README.md

 - What if the local did files are out of date/out of sync with prod?
 Prod could differ from the local environment.
 -->

-BROKEN: You should be able to see the SNS canisters in your dfx.json:
 ```bash
 jq '.canisters' dfx.json | grep sns_
 ```